Physiotherapy Treatment for Back Pain Relief in Delhi

 2. Reducing Pain and Inflammation in the Acute Stage

-3. Restoring Movement and Strength
+3. Restoring Movement and Core Strength

 4. Functional Rehabilitation

-Top Physiotherapy Techniques for Back Pain
+Top Physiotherapy Techniques for Back Pain Treatment in Delhi

 1. Spinal Mobilisation (Maitland Technique)

-2. Dry Needling
+2. Dry Needling for Back Pain

-Thin acupuncture-style needles are inserted into myofascial trigger points – knots of contracted muscle fibres β€” to release local tension and reduce referred pain patterns.
-Dry needling for back, neck and sciatica pain in the gluteal muscles, piriformis, quadratus lumborum, and paraspinals can provide rapid and lasting relief for chronic muscular back pain, particularly when combined with exercise therapy.
+Thin acupuncture-style needles are inserted into myofascial trigger points to release local tension and reduce referred pain.
+Dry needling for back, neck, and sciatica pain in the gluteal muscles, piriformis, quadratus lumborum, and paraspinals can provide rapid and lasting relief for chronic muscular back pain — particularly when combined with exercise therapy.
 At AlignBody, dry needling is performed by certified practitioners using sterile, single-use needles.
+Learn more about what dry needling treatment involves and whether dry needling is safe.

 3. Neural Mobilisation (Nerve Gliding)